 “I slept around—” the woman stared but hesitated.
 “The guys I’d see,” she licked her lips again and Summer could see the ravages of meth behind her cracked lips, “they’d give me stuff.
 You know, for the sex.
 It was easy.
 ‘Specially when I was stung out.
 Who gives a shit who puts what and where when you’re strung out, right?”

-Summer nodded, not in agreement, but in acknowledgment, she’d heard what the woman said.
+Summer nodded, not in agreement, but in the acknowledgment that she’d heard what the woman said.

 “One of my men, he said he could make me stronger.
 I could kick this habit and be stronger than the drugs.
 Just had to bite me,” she let her voice trail off for a moment as she squirmed against her bonds.
 “So, I let him bite me.
 I thought it was some kinky kind thing and I could use it to get more meth.
 Well, I done woke up a week later and I was furry as a god damn dog!
 Fucker’d made me a werewolf.”